Low-mode deflation for twisted-mass and RHMC reweighting in lattice QCD: Numerical results

 The impact of the improved estimator for the reweighting factor on the expectation value of an observable depends strongly on the observable in question.
 If its correlation with the low modes of the Dirac operator is large, an observable will be strongly influenced by exceptionally low eigenvalues.
 One particularly affected observable is the pion decay constant $f_\pi$ which is often used to set the scale in lattice QCD computations, e.g.\ in \cite{Bruno:2016plf, Strassberger:2021tsu}, and may enter the determination of the hadronic vacuum polarization contribution to the anomalous magnetic moment of the muon via $f_\pi$-rescaling \cite{Gerardin:2019rua, Ce:2022kxy}.

 A significant number of exceptionally small eigenvalues of the light Dirac operator can be found on the ensemble D150 ($m_\pi=132\,$MeV, $a\approx 0.085\,$fm).
-The bare decay constant $af_\pi$, computed as outlined in \cite{Ce:2022kxy, Ce:2022eix} from stochastically estimated correlation functions and reweighting factors (using four stochastic time slice sources per configuration for the correlation functions and 32 sources for the twisted-mass reweighting factor) is determined to be $0.06808(155)$ on this ensemble.
+The bare decay constant $af_\pi$, computed as outlined in \cite{Ce:2022kxy, Ce:2022eix} from stochastically estimated correlation functions and reweighting factors (using four stochastic time slice sources per configuration for the correlation functions \footnote{To be precise, we use four spin-diluted stochastic time slice sources \cite{ETM:2008zte} per configuration, where the time slice is randomly chosen for each source to make use of the translational invariance in the temporal direction.} and 32 sources for the twisted-mass reweighting factor) is determined to be $0.06808(155)$ on this ensemble.
 When a deflated twisted-mass reweighting factor is used, the decay constant is evaluated to be $0.06837(74)$.
 Thus, we find a reduction of the error by a factor of two, simply by using a more precise reweighting factor.
-If a robust estimator for the standard deviation is used, e.g., the median absolute deviation \cite{doi:10.1080/01621459.1974.10482962}, we find that the resulting estimate for the error, $5.5\cdot10^{-4}$, is invariant under the exchange of the reweighting factors within the error of the error.
-In this case, the reduction in uncertainty from using deflation in the reweighting factor is due to the removal of outliers in the Monte Carlo history.
+If a robust estimator for the standard deviation is utilized, such as the median absolute deviation \cite{doi:10.1080/01621459.1974.10482962}, we observe that the resulting error estimate, $5.5\cdot10^{-4}$, remains invariant under the exchange of reweighting factors within the error of the error.
+This implies that outliers within the Monte Carlo distribution significantly influence the variance estimation.
+These outliers, found on configurations with exceptionally small eigenvalues of $\hat{Q}_{\rm l}$, are effectively mitigated when employing more precise deflated reweighting factors.